-Cultural properties in the folk village have been handed down from generation to generation and include treasures such as residential houses, Confucian shrines and schools, ancient government offices, stone statues, large millstones (pulled by horses or ox), fortress ruins, and stone monuments.
-Among the cultural gems of the folk village are intangible cultural assets such as folk plays, native foods, local folk craftsmanship, and local dialect.
+Seongeup Folk Village is located at the foot of Halla Mountain on Jeju Island and is a small village that holds a vast amount of culture.
+Cultural properties in the folk village have been handed down from generation to generation.
+As a result, there are well preserved residential houses, Confucian shrines, schools, ancient government offices, stone statues, large millstones, fortress ruins, and stone monuments.
+The folk village also has intangible cultural assets.
+For example, folk plays, native foods, local folk craftsmanship, and local dialect.
 Even the trees are an important part of the area’s heritage.
-Several zelkova and nettle trees that are hundreds of years old stand at the center of the village, preserving the dignified atmosphere of a bygone era.
+Several zelkova and nettle trees that are hundreds of years old stand at the center of the village.
+Therefore, preserving the dignified atmosphere of a bygone era.

 N/A (Open all year round)